apigee/istio-mixer-adapter/README.md

 Notes:

+* If you upgrading from a prior release, run the `apigee-istio provision` command with the `--forceProxyInstall` option to ensure that the latest Apigee proxy is installed for your organization.
 * `apigee-istio` will automatically pick up the username and password from a [.netrc](https://ec.haxx.se/usingcurl-netrc.html) file in your home directory if you have an entry for `machine api.enterprise.apigee.com`.